ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

 Refer to instructions [**here**](https://help.cobaltiron.com/wp-content/uploads/2024/01/CobaltIron-PowerVS-AgentSetup-Linux-20240326.pdf) for how to set up backup for Linux on PowerVS.

-1. Login to IBM Cloud, in Resource list, filter by compass under Product.
+1. Login to IBM Cloud, in Resource list, filter by compass under Product, and you will see your Cobalt Iron instance under Storage section.

     ![pro-step4.1](images/pro-step4.1.png)